desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 ##2.
 Edit Gatsby-Config.js
-We will need to edit gatsby-config.js in order to let Gatsby know where to look when create a new post page.
+We will need to edit gatsby-config.js in order to let Gatsby know where to look when creating a new post page.
 ```javascript
 {
   resolve: 'gatsby-source-filesystem',